The-OpenROAD-Project/OpenLane/README.md

     make test # This is to test that the flow and the pdk were properly installed
 ```

+the Makefile should do the following when you run the above command:
+- Clone Skywater-pdk and the specified STD_CELL_LIBRARY and build it.
+- Clone open_pdks and set up the STD_CELL_LIBRARY for OpenLANE use.
+- Build the OpenLANE docker.
+- Test the whole setup with a complete run on a small design `spm`.

 **Note**: the default STD_CELL_LIBRARY is sky130_fd_sc_hd.
 You can change that inside the [Makefile](./Makefile).

 This should produce a clean run for the spm.
 The final layout will be generated here: [./designs/spm/runs/openlane_test/results/magic/spm.gds](./designs/spm/runs/openlane_test/results/magic/).